U.S. Commercial Insurance Market Expected to Firm in 2013

 Increases pushed by above-average losses, diminished investment returns and receding reserve releases, Marsh says.

-Insurance Networking News, January 30, 2013
+INN Breaking News, January 30, 2013

 Despite the lack of traditional signs of a hard market, such as a lack of uniformity in price increases, plentiful capacity, and intense competition, U.S. commercial insurance rates are expected to continue firming, according to Marsh’s “US Insurance Market Report 2013,” as above-average losses, diminished investment returns and receding reserve releases in many lines of business and industry sectors affect insurers.